aayes89/JAudioStreamer/README.md

 Receives and reproduces in audio form the information captured from the microphone of an Android smartphone through a UDP connection.

 Notes:
-- Use with console for more information. (java -jar AudioServer.jar)
+- Use the console to get more information. (java -jar AudioServer.jar)